City of Lima

 • 6) How much does a 'City Tour' in Lima cost?

-The Lima City Tour covers in half a day (4 hours) the Center of Lima, its churches, colonial houses, markets, museums and main historical monuments.
+The City Tour Lima covers in half a day (4 hours) the Center of Lima, its churches, colonial houses, markets, museums and main historical monuments.
 It has a price of 30 dollars per person, approximately.

 • 7) Where to go shopping in Lima?